pulpgrinder/GorillaPresenter/src/userdata/slides.md

 (iOS and iPadOS require adding a home screen shortcut)

 # Gorilla Presenter
+; Notes for slide 2.
 * Fast text-based editing.
 * Can be edited anywhere, even on a phone or tablet

-Get your presentation done and be off enjoying a tasty beverage while your rivals are still playing pointy-clicky.
+* Get your presentation done and be off enjoying a tasty beverage while your rivals are still playing pointy-clicky.

 # How do I get it?